vitelabs/vite-wiki/docs/api/rpc/register.md

 :::

 ## register_getCandidateList
-Return the list of super node candidates(super nodes who have `Standby` status) in the specified consensus group
+Return the list of super node candidates in the specified consensus group

 - **Parameters**: